Battle of Island Number Ten: The siege

 The gunboats and mortars arrived on March 15, and the siege is dated from that time.
 Pope, in New Madrid, and Foote, upstream of the bend, were kept apart by Island No. 10.
 From the first, they did not agree how to go about conducting the operation.
 Pope wanted immediate action; Foote hoped to subdue the island by the slow process of bombardment.
 Foote was hampered by ambiguous or even contradictory orders from Halleck, who was distracted at the time by preparations for the advance along the Tennessee River that soon culminated in the Battle of Shiloh (or Pittsburg Landing).
 As early as March 17, Pope was asking that two or three gunboats run past the Confederate batteries, to enable him to cross the river and trap the entire garrison.
+(Note: At this time, Pope's army did not have the transports that would be needed to cross.)
 Foote demurred, arguing that his boats were not invincible, that a chance disabling shot would deliver a boat into Confederate hands, and that gunboat could then threaten all the Northern cities along the Mississippi and its tributaries.
 Foote's thinking may also have been affected by the wound he had received at Fort Donelson, which was not healing properly and kept him in pain and on crutches.